The Flash: Rebirth: Plot

 Two forensics scientists in Central City are killed by a mysterious man wielding a spear with a lightning bolt-shaped tip.
 He rearranges containers of chemicals on shelves and, using the spear as a lightning rod, recreates the accident that gave Barry Allen—also known as The Flash—his powers, then escapes from arriving police officers.
 His thoughts indicate he is responsible for Barry Allen's return.
 In Central City and Keystone City, Linda Park-West announces that a celebration will be held for Barry's return.
-Members of the Flash family react to his return: at Justice Society headquarters, Jay Garrick recounts how Barry inspired him to return to superheroics; at Titans Tower East, Wally West remembers Barry with fondness and respect; at Titans Tower West, Bart Allen views his grandfather's return with skepticism; and Iris West Allen waits happily for her husband to come home.
+Members of the Flash family react to his return: at Justice Society headquarters, Jay Garrick recounts how Barry inspired him to return to superheroics; at Titans Tower East, Wally West remembers Barry with fondness and respect; at Titans Tower West, Bart Allen views his grandfather's return with skepticism; and Iris West-Allen waits happily for her husband to come home.
 However, Iris receives a phone call from Police Captain Frye, who asks for Barry's help.

 Barry is visiting the Flash Museum, trying to catch up with events that occurred during his absence, when he meets Green Lantern (Hal Jordan).
 Barry's memories from his time in the Speed Force are fading.
 He feels he was not supposed to come back, and that the Speed Force is trying to draw him back in.
 Barry tells Hal that he will not attend the festivities in his honor, and runs off.
 When Barry was a child, his mother was murdered and his father was arrested for the crime, despite proclaiming his innocence.
-The evil super-speedster Savitar materializes out of the lightning symbol on Barry's chest.
+The evil super-speedster Savitar materializes out of the lightning from Barry's run.
 As soon as Barry catches Savitar, he receives some feedback from Savitar's energy and the villain crumbles into dust.
 At the same moment, all of the heroes connected to the Speed Force experience a sudden, painful discharge of energy.

 Jordan quarantines Savitar's remains upon arrival, and Barry hurries home to talk to Wally about the deceased villain.
 In his eye, Barry sees a police car outside Wally's Aunt Iris' house and remembers the day they first met—the same day he gained his powers—after the trial of Sam Scudder.
 In a flashback it is revealed that even after the death of his father in prison, Barry continued investigating his mother's murder and hoped to prove his father's innocence.
 Barry arrives and meets with Captain Frye.
 Thanks to Wonder Woman and her government connections, the public believes that Barry has been in witness protection during the years he was missing.
 Barry receives a phone call from Wally and learns of the "speed seizures" the other super-speedsters have experienced.